Join our mailing list to get regular updates on a range of health related news and translated resources.

 Health Translations has launched a five-part podcast series.
 This five-part series explores the way culture, language and health interact.
 In each episode, we talk to healthcare professionals and community members about the role translated health information plays in their lives.
 We spoke to Asthma Australia, Polaron Language Services, Positive Partnerships, The Centre for Culture, Ethnicity and Health and Jean Hailes.

 Great news!
 Centre for Culture, Ethnicity & Health is delighted to have just added thousands of translated Centrelink resources to Health Translations.
 Some of these resources are translated in over 45 languages and provide information on government payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, students aged 16-24, apprentices and people from diverse cultural and linguistic backgrounds.
 Information can be accessed in different formats including print, video or audio.
 Please promote this amongst your networks and clients.

-There are over 18,000+ resources available on Health Translations including Easy English and AUSLAN.
+There are almost 19,000+ resources available on Health Translations including Easy English and AUSLAN.
 Take a look at the expanded directory and let us know what you think!